aravindballa/website/content/memos/You hate olives today.md

 > I love that switching between identities.

 Do you really hate that thing or did you borrow the hatred from someone close?
 When did you think about changing it?

+Next time you express hatred, add *today* at the end.

+I hate olives today.